nicholsk18/app_academy_open/software_engineering_foundations/Todo_Board/README.md

 Our board should no longer initialize with a single list.
 Instead, initialize a board to contain an empty hash.
 We will allow the user to create lists at runtime.
 This hash will eventually contain list labels as the keys and list instances as the values.
 A hash is a great choice here because keys are unique, much like how we'll want the user to refer to their different lists with unique labels.

 #### TodoBoard#get_command
 The entirety of this new feature has to do with how the user interfaces with their many lists, so our only task is to refactor this method.
 It is quite an interesting refactor though.
-For our existing commands, the user now needs to specify <b>which</b> list to apply the action to.
+For our existing commands, the user now needs to specify **which** list to apply the action to.

 We'll leave it to you to refactor this method.
 Here are all of the commands you need to support (note that some of these are new):